letmon1994/testv1/README.md

 There is a puond for pound page that if the user clicks, will be direct to a table listing information about the fighter.

-The application was created using React and it was styled using Bulma.
+The application was created using React and it was styled using Bulma|(https://bulma.io/).

 My application is hosted on firebase: Live Demo.